-Thank you to everyone who completed the 2010 Rollins Staff Engagement Survey.
-A total of 267 out of 479 staff completed this year’s survey, representing an overall response rate of 56%.
-This is an outstanding response rate through down from last year's 70% response rate.
-As we previously noted, the findings will help us assess staff engagement levels and sentiments across the Rollins workforce and enable us to focus workplace improvement practices and initiatives in areas where they are most needed – all with an eye towards ensuring Rollins is a great place to work.
+Thank you to everyone who completed the 2014 Rollins Staff Engagement Survey.
+A total of 423 staff members completed this year’s survey, representing an overall response rate of 84%.
+This is an outstanding response rate.
+As we previously noted, the findings will help us assess staff engagement levels and sentiments across the Rollins staff workforce and enable us to focus workplace improvement practices and initiatives in areas where they are most needed – all with an eye towards ensuring Rollins is a great place to work.

 Attached are the aggregate campus-wide results for survey statements 1-43.
 A composite score has been calculated for each survey statement based on the distribution of responses across the rating scale.
 These composite scores reflect aggregate perceptions.
 Based on these scores, the survey statements have been ranked from highest to lowest.
 Scores in the range of 5 to 6 are desirable and reflect solid agreement.
 Scores below 5 reflect opportunities for improvement.